Statute of Limitations Reforms in Child Sexual Abuse Lawsuits

-Alarmingly, one-quarter of all girls and one-sixth of all boys in the U.S. suffer from sexual abuse.
+According to some studies, as many as one-third of all girls and one-fifth of all boys in the U.S. suffer from sexual abuse before the age of 18.
 Many victims of child sexual abuse understandably fail to disclose the abuse in its immediate aftermath.
 They may suffer from serious psychological conditions as a result of the trauma, such as PTSD or depression.
 These may take years or decades to overcome, if they are ever overcome at all.
-About one-third of child sex abuse victims never disclose the abuse, and another one-third do not disclose it until they become adults.
-The median age for victims to disclose is 48, and the average age is 52.
+A substantial number of child sex abuse victims never disclose the abuse, and many others do not disclose it until they become adults.

 This issue can create serious problems when victims try to bring personal injury claims against their abusers or the employers of their abusers.
 These cases are governed by statutes of limitations, which restrict the time in which a victim can bring a claim.
 This is a strict procedural deadline with very few exceptions.
 Failing to meet the deadline usually will result in a case being dismissed, regardless of whether it has merit.

 Reforms to the Statutes of Limitations for Child Sexual Abuse

 In response to a greater understanding of the effects of child sexual abuse, many states passed amendments extending or eliminating their statutes of limitations.